 - Measure the remaining ingredients: vegetable oil, AP flour, wine, stock, sugar, and Worcestershire.

-- Pour the whole tomatoes with their juice into a large prep bowl and crush the tomatoes with your hands.
-Of course, if you are using something other than whole tomatoes, skip the crushing step.
+- Pour the whole tomatoes with their juice into a large prep bowl and crush them with your hands or a potato masher.
+Of course, if you are using diced tomatoes, there's no need to crush them.

 - Open the can of tomato paste.

 What happens in this step?
 The first layer of flavor!
-Even though the chicken will simmer in the sauce for hours, browning the chicken will leave fond that will contribute deep flavor to the whole recipe.
+Even though the chicken will simmer in the sauce for hours, browning the chicken first will leave fond in the Dutch oven contributing a deep flavor to the whole recipe.
+That flavor carries through to the roux and the Trinity for a deep flavor foundation.

-Heat about 2 tablespoons of the vegetable oil in a Dutch oven over medium-high heat.
-When the oil is shimmering, add the chicken pieces skin-side down.
-Brown the chicken pieces for about 4 minutes on each side.
+- Heat 2 tablespoons of vegetable oil in a Dutch oven over medium-high heat.
+When the oil is shimmering, add the chicken pieces skin-side down and brown for about 4 minutes on each side.
 Remove the browned chicken from the Dutch oven and set it aside.

-After removing all the chicken, lower the heat to medium and add the remaining oil.
+- After removing all the chicken, lower the heat to medium and add ¾ cup of vegetable oil.
 When the oil starts to shimmer, add the flour.
-Whisk or stir for about 5 to 8 minutes to make a dark roux.
-There will be some fond on the bottom of the Dutch oven from browning the chicken and this will add a lot of flavor to the roux.
+Whisk or stir for about 8 to 10 minutes to make a dark roux.
+Be sure to scrape the fond from the bottom of the Dutch oven from browning the chicken.
+This will add a lot of flavor to the roux.

-When the roux is almost the color you want, remove the Dutch oven from the heat and add the Trinity.
-Saute, stirring almost constantly, for about 8 minutes until the onions are softened and translucent.
-You may need to return the Dutch oven to the heat after about 5 minutes to finish cooking the Trinity.
+- When the roux is almost the color you want, remove the Dutch oven from the heat and add the Trinity.
+Saute, stirring almost constantly until the onions are softened and translucent.
+Return the Dutch oven to the heat after 2 or 3 minutes and finish cooking the Trinity for a total of about 8 minutes

-Next add the garlic, some of the red pepper flakes, and about ½ the Herb and Spice Blend (not the Bay Leaves yet).
+- Next, add the garlic, some red pepper flakes, and about ½ the Herb and Spice Blend (not the Bay Leaves yet).
 Continue to saute until aromatic, which will only take about 2 minutes.

 Build the Tomato-based Sauce

 What happens in this step?
-Upon the flavor base we have built, we will create the sauce that carries the piquant flavor throughout the dish.
+Now we create the sauce that carries the piquante flavor throughout the dish.

-Next, add the whole tomatoes (which you crushed by hand), Worcestershire sauce, sugar, about ½ of the remaining Herb and Spice Blend, the jalapeno, the whole dry cayenne pepper, and the bay leaves.
+- Add the wine and mix thoroughly.
+Saute for another 5 minutes until the wine has incorporated into the tomato paste.
+Make sure to scrape up any fond left on the bottom and stir that into the sauce.
+Next, add the crushed whole tomatoes and their sauce, Worcestershire sauce, sugar, about ½ of the remaining Herb and Spice Blend, the jalapeno, the whole dry cayenne pepper, and the bay leaves.
 Mix thoroughly and simmer for about 5 minutes.

 Smother the Chicken in the Sauce

-Add the browned chicken (including any juice that has accumulated), the remaining Herb and Spice Blend, and the green onions (reserve some to garnish the top at the end) and combine well.
+- Add the browned chicken (including any accumulated juice), the remaining Herb and Spice Blend, and the green onions (reserve some to garnish the top at the end) and combine well.

 When the chicken is tender, it is done.
 Taste the sauce and add any salt and seasonings you’d like.